 Alanell, 11, the Vice President of Saratoga’s Student Council and a member of Saratoga’s award-winning LEGO team, expressed her gratitude for the responsibility her position on the Youth Council provided her: “It’s really a big privilege to be Vice President.
 I’ve learned how to grow, how to be strong, show my voice, and be big.”

-Angelica, 11, an avid dancer and Co-Captain of the LEGO team, said that being in afterschool has helped her to “push through” the challenged presented by the COVID-19 pandemic.
+Angelica, 11, an avid dancer and Co-Captain of the LEGO team, said that being in Afterschool has helped her to “push through” the challenges presented by the COVID-19 pandemic.
 “I didn’t have as many opportunities [during the pandemic],” she said.
 “But [afterschool] helped me to work harder to get more.”

 “If you’re a person that struggles with math, you can go to a teacher and ask them in-person,” she said.
 “Then maybe at lunch time, you can go to him or her and ask them to help you out.”

 After chatting about her in-school experience with Tomas, Chrystel pivoted towards another topic.